 The holiday entitlement of 5.6 weeks is equivalent to 12.07 per cent of hours worked over a year (the 12.07% figure is 5.6 weeks' holiday, divided by 46.4 weeks (being 52 weeks – 5.6 weeks)).

 Example: Mary works 17 hours one week, 20 hours the next week, and then 15 hours for next two weeks.
 After a month of working, she would like to take some time off.
 She has accrued approximately 8 hours of paid leave (67 hours @ 12.07%) and can agree a suitable time with you to take them off.
-When she takes them, you would pay her normal hourly wage.
+When she takes them, you would need to pay her for the 8 hours accordingly.

-Contrary to popular belief you do not legally have to give your PA paid time off for bank and public holidays (unless their contract provides for this).
-However, you or your PA may choose to include bank holidays as part of their holiday entitlement, which will then reduce their remaining annual leave entitlement accordingly.
+Contrary to popular belief you do not legally have to give your PA paid time off for bank/public holidays (unless their contract provides for this).
+However, you or your PA may choose to include bank/public holidays as part of their holiday entitlement, which will then reduce their remaining annual leave entitlement accordingly.

 If you have a full time PA, who takes all the bank and public holidays off (typically 8 a year), this leaves them with 20 days' annual leave.

 A common myth is that there is a right to extra pay for working on bank holidays – for example “time and a half” or double pay.
 This is incorrect – this would only be the case if their contract provides for this.

 Your PA must give you notice that they wish to take leave.
 You should agree the notice period with your PA and set this out in writing.
 If there is no agreement in place, they must give notice of at least twice the length of the intended leave period.